AsrarJarvis/AsrarJarvis/README.md

 - 👋 Hi, I’m @Asrar
 - 👀 I’m interested in Sciense and technologies
-- 🌱 I’m currently working as SDE Front End
+- 🌱 I’m currently working as SDE-I
 - 📫 One can reach me through asrarjarvish@gmail.com

 <!---